JMDKC/artangled-hugo/content/posts/2024-05-12-sepuya-nottingham.md

 And what things!
 The artist has accumulated quite a collection: as well as those luxurious orange velvet cushions, there’s a beautiful classical-style pedestal, ornate wooden stools, and a lovely fan, among other objects.
 In one particularly revealing work, the artist, fully clothed this time, lovingly polishes some silverware.

-With some effrontery, the show notes encourage us to reflect on how the “radicalised bodies” in the photos, generally men of colour, reverently described as members of “queer and creative communities”, link to “Europe’s colonial exploits”.
+The show notes encourage us to reflect on how the “radicalised bodies” in the photos, generally men of colour, reverently described as members of “queer and creative communities”, link to “Europe’s colonial exploits”.

 They didn’t encourage such reflections for me, mainly because the bodies on show were all so _hot_.
-The artist’s un-radical eye for beauty - once in people, now in things - eludes any worthy political message, if any such message is even intended at this point.
+The artist’s un-radical eye for beauty - once in people, now in things - drowns out any worthy political message, if any such message is even intended at this point.

 As I walked around the Nottingham galleries, I framed this show within [another I featured last week](https://artangled.com/posts/mckinney-boesky/), from another black artist with a taste for luxury - Danielle McKinney.
 Her painted women, in their gowns, smoking their cigarettes, seemed so much more slyly provocative and suggestive than Sepuya’s hot naked guys.